 Maiz Caquiao or Chaca Recipe (Cracked Corn Pudding)

-- 1 galon water for boiling corn (about 3 liters)
+- 1 gallon liquid from boiling corn (about 3 liters)

 - 4 cinnamon sticks

 - 1 teaspoon salt

 - Soak corn overnight.

 - Place the corn in a deep pot, and add enough water to cover it plus a couple of inches.
 Boil corn until it is very soft.
 For this I highly recommend you use a pressure cooker (it will take 45 minutes in a pressure cooker, 2-3 hours or more in a regular pot).
 If you use a regular pot, keep an eye on it, and add water as it becomes necessary to keep the same level of liquid.

 - In a thick bottomed pot add corn, rice, 1 ½ quart of water (better if it is the water in which you boiled the corn, add fresh water if needed), milk, cinnamon, and cloves.